shawn-dsilva/laravel-react-realtime-chat/README.md

 ### Immediate

-- Invite users to channel if you're channel owner functionality
+- Accept invitation to channel from channel owner functionality
 - Invite to channel by URL system

 ### Later

 - Add search all users functionality.
 - Add search all channels functionality.
-- Add Friends list for DM.
 - User Avatar uploading features
 - Add User profiles which are hyper linked.
 - Unread messages notification.